dotandev/Hemoj/README.md

-# 📬 Leenth - A Rate Limiter Service
+# 📬 Leenth - A Emoji-To-Text Service

-This is a simple Rate-Limiter Implementation.
+This is an Emoji-To-Text Implementation.

 ---

 ## 🚀 Features

-- Serve as a rate-limiter for internal APIs
+- Serve as an Emoji-To-Text Converter.

 ---